 - Completely thaw and mix thoroughly all components of PCR reaction before use to avoid localized differences in salt concentration.
-It is especially important for magnesium solutions, because they form concentration gradient when frozen. - 2.
-Prepare reaction mixes on ice, mix well. - 3.
-Place reactions in a thermal cycler that has been preheated to 94-95°C. - 4.
-Standard concentration of MgCl2 in PCR reaction is 1.5 mM (as provided by the 1 x Pol Buffer B or the 1 x Pol Buffer C) when using 0.2 mM dNTP (each).
+It is especially important for magnesium solutions, because they form concentration gradient when frozen. - Prepare reaction mixes at room temperature.
+Use of onTaq DNA Polymerase allows room temperature reaction setup.
+Mix well. - 3.
+Reactions can be placed in a room temperature thermal cycler. - 4.
+Standard concentration of MgCl2 in PCR reaction is 1.5 mM (as provided with the 1 x Pol Buffer B or the 1 x Pol Buffer C) when using 0.2 mM dNTP (each).
 In most cases this concentration will produce satisfactory results.
 However, in some cases, reaction may be improved by determining optimal concentration of MgCl2. - 5.
 The 10 x Pol Buffer C allows PCR reactions to be loaded directly onto an agarose gel without prior addition of a gel loading buffer.
 The buffer contains a gel loading reagent and two gel tracking dyes (a red dye and a yellow dye) that separate during electrophoresis.
 In a 1% agarose gel, the red dye migrates at the same rate as 600 bp DNA fragment and the yellow dye migrates faster than 20 bp.
-The dyes do not interfere with most downstream enzymatic applications, however it is recommended to purify PCR products prior enzymatic manipulation. - 6.
-1.25 U of Taq DNA Polymerase is recommended concentration of the enzyme per 50 μl amplification reaction.
+The dyes do not interfere with most downstream enzymatic applications; however it is recommended to purify PCR products prior enzymatic manipulation. - 6.
+1.25U of onTaq DNA Polymerase is recommended concentration of the enzyme per 50 μl amplification reaction.
 For most applications, enzyme will be in excess and will produce satisfactory results.
 Increased amounts of enzyme may generate artifacts like as smearing of bands, etc. - 7.
 In most cases there is no need to add additives to the PCR reaction.
 For some difficult targets such as: GC-rich sequences, sequences with complex secondary structures additives such as DMSO can be included to improve amplification.
 Use DMSO in concentrations of 2-8%.
 The recommended starting DMSO concentration (if needed) is 3%. - 8.
 As a general guide for how much template DNA to use, start with a minimum $10^4$ copies of the target sequence to obtain a signal in 25-35 cycles (i.e. 1 $\mu g$ of 1 kb ds DNA equals 9.1 x $10^{11}$ molecules, 1 $\mu g$ of E. coli genomic DNA equals 2 x $10^8$ molecules, 1 $\mu g$ of human genomic DNA equals 3 x $10^5$ molecules).